Kitware/VTK/Wrapping/Python/README_WRAP.txt

 Notes on the Python Wrappers for VTK

-Latest Revision: Dec 19, 2002
+First version by David Gobbi: Dec 19, 2002
-Refers to VTK version 4.2
+Updated May 11, 2010 for VTK 6.0

 Abstract:
 =========